Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Conclusions

 \section{Conclusions}

+In this work, we have developed a unified theoretical framework of spatio-temporal (ST) thermalization of light propagating in multimode optical fibers.
+On the classical side, extensive numerical simulations of the nonlinear Schr\"odinger (NLS) equation demonstrate thermalization to a ST Rayleigh–Jeans (RJ) equilibrium state in agreement with the corresponding wave turbulence kinetic equation.
+Peculiar adiabatic cooling phenomena associated to the UV behaviour of classical RJ thermalization are pointed out and the consequent limitations of the classical approximation are highlighted.

+To go beyond and properly include quantum effects, we start from the general theory of light propagation in nonlinear media to derive a quantum NLS equation.
+This is used to show that the corresponding kinetic equation governs relaxation toward a Bose-Einstein (BE) equilibrium distribution with a fully regular UV behavior.
+All together, this analysis provides a general understanding of the ST equilibrium properties of optical waves propagating in multimode waveguides.

-In this study, we introduced a theoretical model that permits a general understanding of the ST equilibrium properties of optical waves propagating in multimode waveguides.
-Our approach led us to predict that ST incoherent light waves exhibit a transition to condensation when the size (i.e., the number of transverse modes) of the waveguide is increased, eventually leading to complete (2+1)D ST condensation in the thermodynamic limit.
+In analogy with atomic beams evaporatively cooled in a magnetic guide~\cite{Castin2000,DGO_th,DGO_exp,Raithel,Schreck}, our approach led us to predict that ST incoherent light waves exhibit a transition to condensation when the transverse size (i.e., the number of transverse modes) of the waveguide is increased for a fixed power per unit surface, eventually leading to complete (2+1)D ST condensation in the thermodynamic limit.
+The transition to condensation is characterized by different properties depending on the dispersion regime of the waveguide.

-In the anomalous dispersion regime of the waveguide, the condensed state is characterized by a macroscopic occupation of the fundamental spatial mode, accompanied by a dramatic spectral narrowing of light carried in the same mode.
+For anomalous dispersion, the condensed state is characterized by a macroscopic occupation of the fundamental spatial mode, accompanied by a dramatic spectral narrowing of light carried in the same mode.
 Conversely, in the normal dispersion regime the ST equilibrium distribution is characterized by negative temperatures, whereby high-order spatial modes are more populated than low-order modes, while the temporal spectrum remains peaked at the fundamental (carrier) frequency.
 In this way, ST incoherent light exhibits an inverted transition to BE condensation at negative temperatures, which occurs by increasing the temperature above a negative critical value.
-The condensed state is characterized by a macroscopic population of the highest energy level $\beta=\beta_{\rm max}$ at the carrier optical frequency (i.e., $\omega=0$).
+The ST condensed state is characterized by a macroscopic population of the highest energy level $\beta=\beta_{\rm max}$, accompanied by a dramatic spectral narrowing of light for that propagation constant.
 In addition, we have shown that the ST configuration allows one to discriminate the classical RJ equilibrium from the quantum BE equilibrium: this can be done through the analysis of the spatial mode distribution and temporal spectrum, but also through the transverse spatial near-field intensity distribution, a quantity that can easily be measured in an optical experiment.

 Work is in progress to extend the present analysis to nontrivial ST coupling by considering a general model of light propagation that goes beyond the paraxial and slowly-varying-envelope approximations.
 Along this line, ST thermalization can be investigated by considering temporally incoherent (ASE) sources, which may exploit ST instabilities \cite{wrightPRL15,krupa16} or supercontinuum generation \cite{wright16,krupa16b,gentyNC22} in multimode fibers.
 The observation of ST thermalization requires minimizing the detrimental impact of the dissipative Raman effect~\cite{PRL08,PRA22}: as an alternative to optical fibers, other experimental platforms may be considered to suppress this effect, such as optically induced waveguides in atomic vapors \cite{glorieux22,glorieux23} photorefractive crystals \cite{denz03}, or gas-filled hollow-core photonic crystal fibers \cite{russell14}.